Mekong River at 'worrying' low level amid calls for more Chinese dam data

 China last year pledged to share data from it dams with MRC member countries Laos, Thailand, Cambodia and Vietnam.

-In January, Beijing notified neighbours that its dams were filling reservoirs and flow will be restored to “normal operation status” on Jan.
+In January, Beijing notified neighbours that its dams were filling reservoirs until Jan.
 25.

 Outflow levels at Jinghong Dam were 785 cubic metres per second in early-January before rising to 1,400 cubic metres per second in mid-January, the MRC said.